 In regard to what to eat for breakfast on the candida diet, the first thing that has to change is the mindset.
 We have been conditioned to believe that we are supposed to eat certain things for breakfast that must go if we want to improve our health.
 Most people think they should have eggs, toast, cereal, oatmeal, pancakes, waffles etc. Contrary to popular belief, most of these foods, except eggs are not healthy.

 On the candida diet, all forms of sugar must be removed and the amount of foods that break down into sugar in the body must be greatly reduced, including complex carbohydrates.
 Therefore, pretty much all traditional breakfast foods are out the window, except eggs.

 You have to begin by reframing your definition of a breakfast meal.
 You must let go of traditional views of breakfast and expand your thinking to include other atypical breakfast food choices.

 Yes, I say you shouldn’t eat the same food every day because over exposure to a food often results in sensitivity to that food.
 Eggs are one of the most common foods that we develop sensitivities to.
 Food sensitivities usually go hand in hand with Candida.
 So eggs should not be eaten everyday, because this will increase the chances of developing a food sensitivity.
 There should be variety in the diet.

 On the candida diet, all meals, including breakfast, should consist primarily of meat and low-starch vegetables.

-Here’s some of the foods I eat for breakfast and all other meals — meat and steamed vegetables which may consist of any of the following:
+Here are some of the acceptable foods — meat and steamed vegetables which may consist of any of the following:

 - buffalo burgers